Tolgino/Single-Cycle-Processor/README.md

 In this project, we were asked to implement Single Cycle Processor using 32-bit MIPS Instructions, create our own instruction and test both our processor and custom instruction.

-The project was created with Logism which can be reached HERE.
+The project was created with Logism which can be reached from http://www.cburch.com/logisim/.

 More details about the project can be read in Project Description and Project Report.